maahn/VISSS/README.md

 #### planed changes
  * change from mov to mkv files to handle crashes better
  * assign record_time as early as possible
+ * apply camera time request when it is reset in camera